varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   started explicitly with a CLI command.
 Terminating the parent process will also terminate the child.

+-F

+  Do not fork, run in the foreground.

 -f config

   Use the specified VCL configuration file instead of the builtin